nilearn/nilearn/doc/introduction.rst

 =====================================
-Introduction: NiStats in a nutshell
+Introduction: Nistats in a nutshell
 =====================================

 .. contents:: **Contents**